NormB/colima-services/docs/PYTHON_MANAGEMENT_SCRIPT.md

 ## Overview

-`manage-devstack.py` is a modern Python-based management interface for DevStack Core with comprehensive service profile support.
+`manage-devstack` is a modern Python-based management interface for DevStack Core with comprehensive service profile support.
 It provides a beautiful CLI experience with colored output, tables, and progress indicators.

 **Features:**
 - Service profile management (minimal, standard, full, reference)